-But here is why I think you’ll be able to extract a lot of goods from what I’m about to share with you — I’m feeling 100%, just had a perfect blood count test done, and I have never gone a day feeling miserable since I got well.
+But here is why I think you’ll be able to extract a lot of goods from what I’m about to share with you — I’m feeling 100%, had a perfect bloodwork + count come back right after, and I have never gone a day feeling miserable since I got well.
 (On the flip side, Y’all know the Instagrammers and bloggers who say they have “healed their gut” one day; the next, showing “real life bloated pictures.”
 Catch my drift?!)

 Alright, after battling this for over 4 years now, I am 98% confident that the root to my SIBO evils was:

 - Years of chronic dieting that lead to

 - Low stomach acid and enzyme levels and then

 - Deeply rooted stress and anxiety that I never admitted to having

 The threesome got me sick and then kept me sick.

 How I Healed SIBO Long Term

 Click HERE to save this post for later.